 Alcohol & Covid-19 (coronavirus)

-As Covid-19 continues to play a daily role in our lives, it’s a good time to reflect on the past few months.
-Many of us have been forming new habits this year.
-Some may be healthy habits that would be beneficial to keep up.
-While it may be best to break others now to protect health and wellbeing.
+Covid-19 has been in our lives for over a year and has impacted every aspect of daily life.
+Many of us have been forming new habits, some may be healthy habits that would be beneficial to keep up and others might not.
+It’s never too late to break an unhealthy habit to protect your health and wellbeing.
 In this hub, you’ll learn about practical ways to cut down or cut out alcohol and advice to develop healthier coping strategies that don’t involve alcohol.

 Protecting your mental health during Covid-19